deephacks/confit/readme.md

 ### References

-Not to impressive yet, but notice the last three fields of class A, which are references to B. This means that class A can be provisioned with references to instances of class B.
+Notice the last three fields of class A, which are references to B. This means that class A can be provisioned with references to instances of class B.

     A a = new A();
     a.setListReferences(one, two, thread);